 - Less viable as a portable smoker due to high electrical demands

 - A tendency to dry out food (water pan required)

 Pellet vs Electric Smokers – Power Demands

-Pellet vs Electric Smokers – Smoke Flavour Intensity and Moisture
+Pellet vs Electric Smokers – Smoke Flavour Intensity & Moisture

 Pellet vs Electric Smokers – The Cost Difference